harshit1178/Financial_Pilot-backend/README.md

 A gamified layer designed to encourage recurring financial discipline.
 * **Category Settlement:** Users set a weekly spending limit for specific categories (e.g., Dining).
 At the end of the seven-day cycle, the Settlement Engine calculates the actual spend.
 * **The Choice Modal:** If a user stays under their limit, they are prompted to move their savings into either their General Savings or their Goal Piggybank.
-* **Financial Streak:** A persistent counter that tracks consecutive successful weeks.
-If a user exceeds their limit in any challenge, the streak resets to zero, providing a psychological incentive for total discipline.
+* **Financial Streak:** A persistent counter that tracks consecutive successful under DSL days.
+If a user exceeds their DSL on any day, the streak resets to zero, providing a psychological incentive for total discipline.
 ---

 ## Technical Implementation